Moshes-Abraham/clasp-wiki/Building-using-the-koga-build-system.md

 Start with a clean Clasp clone on the `ninja` branch.
 If you have run the waf based build in your clone before then run `./waf distclean` and remove the `build` directory.
 Also remove any extension clones from the extensions directory and the scraper dependencies located in `/src/scraper/dependencies/`.
 Koga does not currently support symbolic links in the extensions directory or clones based on `git:` protocol.
 Then execute the following steps

-1. Configure the system with `sbcl --script koga.lisp`
+1. Configure the system and create the build files with `./koga`
 2. Build the system with `ninja -C build`
-3. Install the system with `sudo ninja -C build install-boehmprecise`
+3. Install the system with `sudo ninja -C build install`

 # Variants

-The default build target is `cclasp-boehm`.
-This builds iclasp, then aclasp, then bclasp, then cclasp using the Boehm garbage collector.
-If you wanted to stop after the aclasp step you would do `ninja -C build aclasp-boehm`.
-There are many available targets, but the following are the only ones known to work.
+The default build target is `cclasp-boehmprecise`.
+This builds iclasp, then aclasp, then bclasp, then cclasp using the Boehm garbage collector in precise mode.
+The suffix after the dash is a called a variant.
+The current available variants are:

-* Boehm gc - `iclasp-boehm`, `aclasp-boehm`, `bclasp-boehm`, `cclasp-boehm`, `cclasp-boehm-tests`
-* Boehm gc with debugging - `iclasp-boehm-d`, `aclasp-boehm-d`, `bclasp-boehm-d`, `cclasp-boehm-d`, `cclasp-boehm-d-tests`
-* Boehm precise gc - `iclasp-boehmprecise`, `aclasp-boehmprecise`, `bclasp-boehmprecise`, `cclasp-boehmprecise`, `cclasp-boehmprecise-tests`
+- boehm - Boehm garbage collector
+- boehmprecise - Boehm garbage collector in precise mode
-* Boehm precisegc with debugging - `iclasp-boehmprecise-d`, `aclasp-boehmprecise-d`, `bclasp-boehmprecise-d`, `cclasp-boehmprecise-d`, `cclasp-boehmprecise-d-tests`
+- boehm-d - Boehm garbage collector with debugging symbols
+- boehmprecise-d - Boehm garbage collector in precise mode with debugging symbols
+- preciseprep - MPS garbage collector.
+This is only used to analyze Clasp in preparation for the static analyzer.
+- preciseprep-d - MPS garbage collector with debugging symbols.
+This is only used to analyze Clasp in preparation for the static analyzer.

+# Targets

+There are many intermediate and additional targets available in the Ninja build files.
+The following is a list of some of the significant ones.

+- install: Install the default target.
+If Jupyter was enabled by koga then this will install Jupyter system kernels also.
+- test-[variant]: Run the Clasp regression tests on the specified variant.
+- jupyter-[variant]: Install Jupyter user kernels for the specified variant.
+The clasp binaries used will be the ones in the build directory.
+This target is primarily used for using JupyterLab in a development repository.
+- analyze-[boehm|boehm-d]: Run the static analyzer on the Boehm collector.

 # Extensions

-The only extensions that are currently compatible with this build system are [seqan-clasp](https://github.com/clasp-developers/seqan-clasp/) and [cando](https://github.com/cando-developers/cando/).
+The [seqan-clasp](https://github.com/clasp-developers/seqan-clasp/) and [cando](https://github.com/cando-developers/cando/) extensions are compatible with kogs.
 To enable these extensions create a file `config.sexp` in the root of the clasp directory with the following contents then execute the build instructions listed in the previous section.

 ```lisp
 (:extensions (:cando :seqan-clasp))